 Sometimes abbreviated VAM, virtual account management is the process of organizing information about a subset of cash within a traditional banking service.
 Information about the virtual account is held on a virtual ledger which behaves the same as any traditional bank account.

-VAM is one of the contemporary solutions for increasing business flexibility.
+Virtual account management is a solution for increasing business flexibility.
 By being able to configure and control the existence of accounts and automating how their transactions are categorized, treasury management professionals can focus on liquidity management instead of administering physical accounts or chasing transactions which lack reference numbers.

 Implemented properly, virtual account management assists treasurers in their pursuit of centralized transaction processing and rationalized account structures.
 By concentrating liquidity in a single account, physical sweeping is no longer needed.